novellac/yorkshirewoods/content/events/event-2024-08-summer-months-in-the-yorkshire-woods-neightborhood.md

     alt: "#CampRestore helping out at the Four Angels Garden"
   - src: /images/uploads/4a2.jpg
     alt: "#CampRestore helping out at the Four Angels Garden"
+  - src: /images/uploads/4a3.jpg
+    alt: "#CampRestore helping out at the Four Angels Garden"
 ---